 - In India the financial watchdog SEBI ordered the first few equity crowdfunding platforms to close in September 2016.
 It believes the public has insufficient understanding of how equity markets operate and needs to be protected from risks inherent in equity crowdfunding until thorough legislation is in place.

-The roles of the platforms are more complex than for donation and reward crowdfunding given legal implications of company ownership schemes.
+The roles of the platforms are more complex than for donation and reward crowdfunding given the legal implications of company ownership schemes.
 Platforms’ roles include, though are not restricted to:

-- Ensure projects meet tax rules, legal liabilities and accounting requirements.
+- Ensure projects meet tax rules, legal liabilities, and accounting requirements.